utah-cs4470-sp23/class/hw9/README.md

 Much like your type checker or your parser, your code generator will consist of a collection of functions that call each other recursively.
-It's recommended that you organize these functions under a `CodeGenerator` class, and define one function for every AST class (functions called `cg_expr`, `cg_cmd`, and so on, where `cg` stands for "code generate") and another one for every AST node type (functions called `cg_intexpr`, `cg_binopexpr`, and so on).
+It's recommended that you organize these functions under a `Function` class, and define one function for every AST class (functions called `cg_expr`, `cg_cmd`, and so on, where `cg` stands for "code generate") and another one for every AST node type (functions called `cg_intexpr`, `cg_binopexpr`, and so on).

-Each of these functions should take two inputs---the AST node in question, and a description of the stack (which you can think of as similar to the symbol table in your type checker)---and produce a single output---a sequence of assembly instructions.
+Each of these functions should take two inputs---the AST node in question, and a description of the stack (which you can think of as similar to the symbol table in your type checker)---and produce a two outputs---a sequence of assembly instructions, and a new description of the stack.
 They should start by recursively calling `cg_expr` on each subexpression in reverse order (so that the first subexpression is on top of the stack, meaning earlier in memory), and then combine those assembly blocks, tacking on the function-specific assembly to the end.

 As you generate code for various expressions, you will also need to add constants, labels, and linkage commands.
-These go in a different part of the assembly code, so we recommend storing the constants and linkage commands in separate fields of `CodeGenerator` and writing helper methods like `add_extern` or `add_float` to add to those fields.
+These go in a different part of the assembly code, so we recommend storing the constants and linkage commands in separate fields of a separate `Assembly` and writing helper methods like `add_extern` or `add_float` to add to those fields.
 These helper methods will need to also increment counters so that you can give a unique name to each constant or label.
+The `Assembly` would also store a list of `Function`s and convert all of this data into an assembly source code string.

 You will need to write a recursive function that computes the size, in bytes, of a given `ResolvedType`.
 (For example, you'll need to know